CSU Transfer

 History, Constitution, and American Ideals

 All CSU campuses have a graduation requirement known as History, Constitution, and American Ideals.
-Students may be certified as completing this requirement at MiraCosta by completing one of the five groups of classes listed on Plan B.
+Students may be certified as completing this requirement either by completing one course from Group I and one course from Group II or by completing the course in Group III.
+A course used to meet this requirement may also be used to satisfy a Cal-GETC subject area requirement.

-MiraCosta College is authorized to certify a minimum of 39 lower-division general education units.
-Certification means the CSU will accept the courses approved to meet the CSU GE-Breadth areas on Plan B. Students should request certification of coursework that meets CSU GE-Breadth requirements because certification ensures students will not be asked to complete additional lower-division GE courses after they transfer.
+MiraCosta College is authorized to certify a minimum of 34 lower-division general education units.
+Certification means the CSU will accept the courses approved to meet the Cal-GETC subject areas.
+Students should request certification of coursework that meets Cal-GETC requirements because certification ensures students will not be required to complete additional lower-division GE courses after they transfer.

-MiraCosta can certify each subject area or the whole pattern.
-Students may apply for full or partial certification at the MiraCosta Admissions and Records Office at the time they request a transcript be sent to a CSU campus.
-The specific rules that apply for CSU GE-Breadth Certification are as follows:
+Students may apply for certification at the MiraCosta Admissions and Records Office at the time they request a transcript be sent to a CSU campus.
+The specific rules that apply for Cal-GETC Certification are as follows:

-• All courses taken in Areas A and B4 must be completed with a grade of "C" or better.
+• All courses must be completed with a grade of "C" or better.
 A grade of "P" (Pass) is acceptable if it is equivalent to a grade of "C" or higher at the institution where the work was completed.
 Acceptable courses from non-California community colleges may be completed with a minimum grade of "C-" in these areas.

 • Courses taken at another California community college will be applied to the subject areas in which they are listed at the institution where the work was completed.

-• A course taken at a United States regionally accredited institution (which does not maintain a CSU GE-Breadth certification list) may be approved for certification if that course is equivalent to a MiraCosta College course or it has been approved for general education in a comparable category at the institution where the work was completed.
+• A course taken at an institution accredited by an agency recognized by the U.S. Secretary of Education may be approved for certification if that course is equivalent to a MiraCosta College course or it has been approved for general education in a comparable category at the institution where the work was completed.

-• Courses completed at foreign institutions are not acceptable for CSU GE-Breadth certification.
+• Courses completed at foreign institutions are not acceptable for Cal-GETC certification.

 Campus Locations